-- From the 2009 Star Trek movie: The Dragon has Kirk by the throat, holding him over a ledge and gloating about how weak humans are.
+- From Star Trek (2009): The Dragon has Kirk by the throat, holding him over a ledge and gloating about how weak humans are.
 Kirk makes some vague choking noises, prompting the villain to observe that Kirk "can't even speak!"
 Kirk's response?
 A suddenly lucid "I've got your gun!" at which point he promptly gives The Dragon back his ammo.
 Right in the chest.

-- In the first X-Men movie, Sabretooth ambushes Storm and has her by the neck.
+- In X-Men, Sabretooth ambushes Storm and has her by the neck.
 He says he wants to hear her try to scream...
 She responds with a lightning bolt.

-- This was done earlier and better in the X-Men comics, though: Sabretooth had Jubilee pinned and asked if she had any last words.
+- In an earlier issue of the X-Men comics: Sabretooth had Jubilee pinned and asked if she had any last words.
 Her response was too tiny to read, even with a magnifying glass...

 - Batman Beyond: Return of the Joker had one of these: While fighting on a high-speed hovercraft flying high in the city, Bonk has Terry by the throat.
 Terry, while struggling, sees behind himself (where the hovercraft is flying) and he tries to warn his opponent of a "flgpkl".